-Appropriate studies have not been performed on the relationship of age to the effects of mesna injection n the pediatric population.
+Appropriate studies have not been performed on the relationship of age to the effects of mesna injection in the pediatric population.
 Safety and efficacy have not been established.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of mesna injection in the elderly.
-However, elderly patients are more likely to have age-related kidney problems, which may require caution and an adjustment in the dose for patients receiving mesna injection.
+However, elderly patients are more likely to have age-related liver, kidney, and heart problems, which may require caution and an adjustment in the dose for patients receiving mesna injection.

 Interactions with Medicines